 Your income after separation

-It is likely that the money you have to live on will decrease when you become a single parent but there may be financial support from welfare benefits and child maintenance depending on your circumstances.
+It is likely that your household income will decrease when you become a single parent.
+There may be financial support from welfare benefits and child maintenance.

 Benefits you may get after separation